jaswdr/blog/content/blog/using-s3-as-a-database.md

                           'RetryAttempts': 0}}

-We can extract som useful informations from the response:
+We can extract some useful information from the response:

 - **Contents**: Contains the returned list of keys, each item in this list contains useful informations like the `Key`, `Size` and `StorageClass` of the Object.
 - **KeyCount**: Contains the number of items returned.